 If there was any meaning to this.
 If it was a lesson or verdict, reward or atonement — then it was lost on me.
 I just settled myself as comfortably as I could in my casket, and allowed time to rush through me like wind between the oaks.

-I was deposited in the jump seat of his truck, a bouquet of drying lavenders stuffed between my hands.
-A once-white dress draped over the lower half of my body, disguising all signs of decay.
+In the jump seat of his truck, a bouquet of withered lavender was stuffed between my hands.
+He had draped a once-white dress over the lower half of my body, disguising all signs of decay.
 As we drove, the fine silk lifted like sails in the wind, flapping against my clouded flesh.
 It was the softest thing I’d ever felt, the barely-there encountering what had once been.

 The speedometer ticked up in steady increments of five.
-The landscape blurred into one continuous streak of blue-green, the mountains indistinguishable from the forest, the sky from the sea.
+The landscape blurred into one continuous streak, the mountains indistinguishable from the forest, the sky inseparable from the sea.

 Slow down, I wanted to say.
 I am still new here.

 The stranger glanced back in the mirror, his face cracking into a limpid smile.
-My own face was no longer capable of expression, the muscles cut slack at the moment of death, but I was seized by the desire to smile back at him.
+My own face was no longer capable of expression, but I was seized by the desire to smile back at him.

 Was this what it felt like, to be in love?